Rae-ARK/ARKlight/README.md

 without requiring the user to understand Python, `pip`, virtual environments, or package management.

+It is a desktop GUI application — a single wizard the user opens, runs, and closes when it's done.
+Nothing stays running in the background afterward.

 The installer is a distribution layer, not part of the ARKlight compiler or runtime.